electron/electronjs.org-old/data/blog/gn.md

 # What this means for you

-If you're contributing to Electron itself, the process of checking out and building Electron is very different.
-See [GN build instructions](https://github.com/electron/electron/blob/master/docs/development/build-instructions-gn.md) for details.
+If you're contributing to Electron itself, the process of checking out and building Electron from `master` or 4.0.0 is very different than it was in 3.0.0 and earlier.
+See the [GN build instructions](https://github.com/electron/electron/blob/master/docs/development/build-instructions-gn.md) for details.

 If you're developing an app with Electron, there are a few minor changes you might notice in the new Electron 4.0.0-nightly; but more than likely, Electron's change in build system will be totally transparent to you.